dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/cmd-create-dashboard.md

    unified analysis screens.

-4. Tables of each entity type are created, alongside graph charts based on the top one or two metrics extracted at step 1.
+4. Tables of each entity type are created, alongside graph charts based on the top one or two metrics extracted at step one.

 5. The dashboard is written to path `./extension/dashboards/overview_dashboard.json` and the extension manifest is edited to include the reference to this newly created dashboard.